vikurai/college-erp-django/README.md

-Here’s a clean, professional, and well-structured rewrite of your GitHub README for your **College Enterprise Resource Planner** project:

----

 # 🎓 College Enterprise Resource Planner (ERP)

 A full-featured **College ERP System** developed using **Python** and the **Django Framework**.
 This project was created by me and my team as part of our academic curriculum at **SIGCE**.
 It aims to streamline the management of academic and administrative activities for colleges.